|Nutritional Guidelines (per serving)|

 Line a large baking sheet with foil.
 Oil the foil or spray with nonstick cooking or baking spray.

-Wash chicken and pat dry.
+Pat chicken dry.
 Cut the chicken breasts crosswise into 1/2-inch strips.
 Put them in a food storage bag or bowl and toss with 1/2 cup of the wing sauce.
 Let stand for 15 minutes or marinate in the refrigerator for 30 to 45 minutes.

 Heat oven to 425 F.

-Combine the panko crumbs, 1/4 teaspoon garlic powder, parsley.
-Add the melted butter and toss to blend.
+After the chicken has marinated, add the panko crumbs, 1/4 teaspoon garlic powder, parsley, paprika, and melted butter to the bag and toss to blend.

 Bake for 12 to 15 minutes, until chicken is cooked through.

 Meanwhile, combine the mayonnaise, finely chopped celery, relish, a dash of garlic powder, and 2 tablespoons of the Buffalo wing sauce.